j19sch/building-an-api-testing-framework/exercises/exerices_readme.md

 As you proceed through the exercises and as your framework and tests grow, you will probably need to refactor what you have so far.
 So you have two options:
-- keep editing the same file
+- keep editing the same file throughout the exercises;
-- create a new file for each exercise copy-pasting what you need from the previous exercise
+- create a new file for each exercise copy-pasting what you need from the previous exercise.